 (xiii) Coordinate with the exchange company the exchange or Interval Estate use periods with other Interval Estate use periods.
 The Managing Agent may charge for such services.

 (C) Budget.
-By December 1st of each year, the Managing Agent shall prepare a budget setting out the amount of funds based on last year’s actual expenses that are reasonably required to pay all expenses of the Unit for the coming year and to maintain an adequate reserve.
+The Managing Agent shall prepare a budget setting out the amount of funds based on last year’s actual expenses that are reasonably required to pay all expenses of the Unit for the coming year and to maintain an adequate reserve.
 The budget shall promptly be delivered to the Owners for their review and comment.
 The Managing Agent shall establish quarterly (or other periodic) assessments determined in accordance with the budget.
 Each owner may give the Managing Agent written comments on such budget and the Managing Agent may revise the budget as may, in his judgment, be reasonably required.

 (D) Account.
 The Managing Agent shall either deposit all funds collected from Owners pursuant to this Agreement in an account (the Account) in a battle or savings and loan association in Flathead County, Montana, or invest such funds in government securities, money market accounts or certificates of deposit with suitable designation indicating their source.
 The funds in the Account may be commingled with funds from other owners of Interval Estates in units at the Project, but with no other funds.
 The Managing Agent shall keep accurate books and records reflecting the amount of funds attributable to each Interval Estate at all times.
-Funds deposited pursuant to this paragraph 11(D) may be used by the Managing Agent only to pay expenses attributable to the ssUnit, including, but not limited to:
+Funds deposited pursuant to this paragraph 11(D) may be used by the Managing Agent only to pay expenses attributable to the Association, including, but not limited to:

 (i) the expenses listed in paragraph 11;